masterking32/mastercity-roleplay/README.md

 - Easy to modify
 - Can only deposit money into your bank when you're at an actual bank
 - Clean, custom and simple NUI.
+- Different designed NUI's depending on what ATM you're at

 ## Using orp-banking
 - Clone or download the repository